-To be a pitcher the most important skill is the ability to pitch.
-You have to be able to first throw hard and secondly throw accurately.
+To be a starter, you have to be able to throw hard and accurately.
 Throwing hard is the most important skill for a pitcher.
 When scouts are looking for a young pitcher the first thing they do is measure their fastball with a radar gun.
-For a high school pitcher anywhere above 85 is good.
-90 and above is great and 95+ is almost guaranteed some scouting attention.
+For a high school pitcher anywhere above 85 miles per hour is good.
+90 and above is great and over 95 is almost guaranteed some scouting attention.
 After that, the ability to throw strikes is what a scout will look for.
-If you throw hard as a pitcher but can't throw strikes you may get attention but you will not get any contracts and will not survive at the higher level.
+If you throw hard as a pitcher but can’t throw strikes you may get attention but you will not get any contracts and will not survive at the higher level.

 The following lists some of the most famous starters of all time in baseball that were inducted into the Baseball Hall of Fame.

 |Nolan Ryan||Houston Astros|